Image showing a machine translating a document from one language into another language

 The key is to find the solution with the speed, accuracy, and price point that makes sense for your needs.

-Many businesses might opt for an advanced MT solution in critical or customer-facing areas and use a free tool where speed and accuracy aren’t as consequential.
+Many businesses might opt for an advanced machine translation software in critical or customer-facing areas and use a free tool where speed and accuracy aren’t as consequential.

 The bottom line is that standard MT is a fast and cost-effective option for translating large quantities of content.
 However, AI-powered tools can give you more accurate, contextual, and on-brand translations.